bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 And then, but on my side, maybe for improved security, I could have a hardware wallet or three hardware wallets.
 For my key in the music, I want to have another threshold set up.
 Like if two of my hardware wallets agree, then they can sign for just my part of the music.
-So it's basically a two of two music at the top and on my side it's a two of three on that side of the tree.
+So it's basically a two of two music at the top and on my side it's a two of three on that side of the three.

 Speaker 0: 00:02:20